 EARLY HERNANDO COUNTY HISTORY

-The Bureau of Refugees, Freedmen, and Abandoned Lands
+The Bureau of

 On 04 March 1865 the United States Congress, under the direction of The American Freedman Inquiry Commission, elected to establish "The Bureau of Refugees, Freedman, and Abandoned Lands" commonly know as the "Freedmen’s Bureau".
 The bureau was in operation until 1872 when it was disbanded.
 This newly formed U.S. Government Agency, like the commission, was under the direction of the U.S. War Department.
 The Bureau controlled confiscated lands in the former Confederate States, border states, District of Columbia and Indian Territories; these lands were given to the "freedmen" the Bureau protected.
 The main purpose of the "Freedmen’s Bureau" was to help newly freed slaves acquire some of the things that they had been previously denied such as land, education, equality and the opportunity to learn the same trades as the whites.
 On 06 December 1865 the true abolishment of slavery had been finally reached through the ratification of the Thirteenth Amendment.
 The previously passed acts and proclamations only freed a few thousand slaves but the Thirteenth Amendment abolished slavery once and for all, legally.
 The Thirteenth Amendment was ratified to read as follows: